wp-plugins/zengo-custom-thumbnail-image/readme.txt

 = Q2.
 How can I use Uploaded images as Gallery? =
 Ans.
 Generate Shortcode from 'Shortcode Generator'.
 Copy generated shortcode and paste it to the page where you want to display gallery.

+= Q3.
+How can Generate Shortcode? =
+Ans.
+Go to 'Shortcode Generator' tab.
+Then select Display Type.
+Click on Generate Button.
+Copy generated shortcode and paste it to the page where you want to display gallery.

 == Screenshots ==

 1. Upload Images with proper title, Upload Images Thumbnail And Main image Separately.
 2. Edit/Delete Images From here.
 3. Customize Gallery Image size from here.
 4. Shortcode Generator to generate Exact Shortcode for Gallery.
 5. Please check, How to use it.
 6. Pinterest Gallery View.